pact-foundation/pact-ruby/README.md

 #### 4. Implement your service provider

-At this stage, you'll probably want to be able to run your specs one at a time.
+At this stage, you'll probably want to be able to run your specs one at a time while you implement.
 Define the environment variables PACT_DESCRIPTION and/or PACT_PROVIDER_STATE as so:

     $ PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists" rake pact:verify

 #### 5. Keep going til you're green

-You can now have reasonably confidence that your consumer and provider will play nicely together.
+Yay!
+Your provider now honours the pact it has with your consumer.
+You can now have confidence that your consumer and provider will play nicely together.

 ### Using provider states